 Part of your workers’ compensation claim hinges on your recovery.
 You will be paid a portion of your wages while you are unable to work due to your injury.
 You must follow the doctor’s care instructions completely in order to ensure workers’ compensation coverage.
 For example, if the doctor tells you to visit the rehab therapist twice a week and you fail to do so, it is possible that your claim could be denied or your payments may be ended.
 If your claim was denied or if the payments stopped before your recovery was complete, you may be able to appeal the decision.

 This is best accomplished with help from an experienced Atlanta workers’ compensation attorney.
 Remember that if you were hurt at work, you are most likely entitled to workers’ compensation benefits.
 We can help you navigate the system to get the money you are owed for your injury.
-Contact The Bader Law Firm for a free case evaluation today.
+Contact Bader Scott Injury Lawyers for a free case evaluation today.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.